Approximating the quantum approximate optimization algorithm with digital-analog interactions: The Digital-Analog Quantum Computational Paradigm

 \section{The Digital-Analog Quantum Computational Paradigm}

-Quantum algorithms can, in general, be separated into two time classes: continuous and discrete.
-At the extreme end of continuous quantum algorithms lie quantum simulators, devices fabricated to follow dynamics of interest with, however, no capacity for complicated programmed time evolution \cite{RevModPhys.86.153}.
+Quantum algorithms can, in general, be separated into two classes: continuous and discrete.
+At the extreme end of continuous quantum algorithms lie those of quantum simulators, devices fabricated to follow dynamics of interest with, however, no capacity for complicated programmed time evolution \cite{RevModPhys.86.153}.
 Likewise, continuous algorithms such as the quantum adiabatic algorithm \cite{farhi2000quantum, albash2018adiabatic} and quantum random walk algorithms \cite{kempe2003quantum, kendon2006random} make use of a predefined \textit{analog} Hamiltonian with generally limited programmability to solve computational problems.
 Discrete algorithms, on the other hand, are defined in terms of sequences of \textit{digital} unitary gates.
 A gate-based quantum computer can perform any discrete, gate-based algorithm, including Trotterized versions of continuous algorithms \cite{lloyd1996universal}.
 Whereas, a device designed for continuous quantum algorithms, though may be theoretically universal, will generally only be able to run the restricted set of time evolutions for which they are built---it is in theory possible to express any discrete time quantum algorithm (e.g. Shor's) as a continuous time quantum algorithm, but generally not practical \cite{aharonov2004adiabatic}.
+Devices of analog quantum computation such as quantum simulators can benefit from superior noise resilience characteristics stemming from a reduced requirement to completely control the full dynamics of every qubit \cite{Ac_n_2018}, as is required in a fully gate based, digital model.